 The third summer school (2019) will go beyond text and focus on methods for analyzing multimedia data (e.g., computer vision methods, spatial and temporal analysis of urban spaces via multimedia content analysis, spreading and mutation models for multimedia content).
 In this school we will encourage and help students to explore cultural phenomena like social orientation and its expression for instance in urban spaces, images and art.

 The event series is funded by Volkswagen Foundation.

 Please find further information on the CSS Summer School Website: summerschool.computationalsocialscience.eu

 The Symposium is an interdisciplinary venue that brings together researchers from a diverse range of disciplines to contribute to the definition and exploration of the societal challenges in Compuational Social Science, especially around the topics of inequality and imbalance to understand the role that digital technologies, the Web, and the algorithms used therein play in the mediation and creation of inequalities, discrimination and polarization.
 The series is funded by Volkswagen Foundation.

-The second event of the symposium series will take place in Cologne, Germany.
-The overall subject will be bias and discrimination.
+The third event of the symposium series will take place in Zurich, Switzerland.
+The overall subject will be polarization and radicalization.
 More information can be found on the symposium website.